How to Visit Rio Lagartos Yucatan Mexico in 2025

 Mayan Mud Bath

-Towards the end of the tour, you will also have the opportunity to put a white clay mask on your face.
+Towards the end of the tour, you will also have the opportunity to put a white clay mask on your face and body.

-The flooded mud field, or mud beach, is rather swampy but still great fun!
+The flooded mud field, or mud beach, is rather swampy but still a lot of fun!
 You’ll see lots of clay-covered faces on other passing boats.

 Return to the Marina